mheirendt/Python-Automation-Scripts/README.md

 # Python-Automation-Scripts
-Scripts written in Python with the Arcpy module to automate repetitive mapping tasks is ArcGIS.
+Scripts written in Python with the Arcpy module to automate repetitive mapping tasks in ArcGIS.

 <b>Create Map Service</b>